junmadlab/3d_Slicer_Inventor_Add-In/README.md

-# 3d Slicer: An Inventor Add-In Using Visual Basi
+# 3d Slicer: An Inventor Add-In Using Visual Basic